[Adopted by vote of the members at New Orleans, May 16, 2008, and subsequently amended.]

 - the director of the organization reports to a university or college official;

-- the organization’s primary function is the design and implementation of scientific surveys;
+- the organization’s primary function is the design and implementation of scientific surveys that are intended to produce generalizable knowledge;

 - the organization maintains a sustained physical and administrative infrastructure; and